Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Abstract

 \section{Abstract}

-Human-object interaction (HOI) detection aims at detecting human-object pairs and predicting their interactions.
-However, the complexity of human behavior and the diverse contexts in which these interactions occur make it challenging.
-Intuitively, human-centric visual cues, such as the involved participants, the body language, and the surrounding environment, play crucial roles in shaping these interactions.
-These cues are particularly vital in interpreting unseen interactions.
-In this paper, we propose three prompts with VLM to generate human-centric visual cues within an image from multiple perspectives of humans.
-To capitalize on these rich Human-Centric Visual Cues, we propose a novel approach named HCVC for HOI detection.
-Particularly, we develop a transformer-based multimodal fusion module with multitower architecture to integrate visual cue features into the instance and interaction decoders.
-Our extensive experiments and analysis validate the efficacy of leveraging the generated human-centric visual cues for HOI detection.
-Notably, the experimental results indicate the superiority of the proposed model over the existing state-of-the-art methods on two widely used datasets.
+Human-Object Interaction (HOI) detection aims at detecting human-object pairs and predicting their interactions.
+However, conventional HOI detection methods often struggle to fully capture the contextual information needed to accurately identify these interactions.
+While large Vision-Language Models (VLMs) show promise in tasks involving human interactions, they are not tailored for HOI detection.
+The complexity of human behavior and the diverse contexts in which these interactions occur make it further challenging.
+Contextual cues, such as the participants involved, body language, and the surrounding environment, play crucial roles in predicting these interactions, especially those that are unseen or ambiguous.
+Moreover, large VLMs are trained on vast image and text data, enabling them to generate contextual cues that help in understanding real-world contexts, object relationships, and typical interactions.
+Building on this, in this paper we introduce ConCue, a novel approach for improving visual feature extraction in HOI detection.
+Specifically, we first design specialized prompts to utilize large VLMs to generate contextual cues within an image.
+To fully leverage these cues, we develop a transformer-based feature extraction module with a multi-tower architecture that integrates contextual cues into both instance and interaction detectors.
+Extensive experiments and analyses demonstrate the effectiveness of using these contextual cues for HOI detection.
+The experimental results show that integrating ConCue with existing state-of-the-art methods significantly enhances their performance on two widely used datasets.
+The code is available at \href{https://github.com/yw-zhan/ConCue}{https://github.com/yw-zhan/ConCue}.